SilviaDias16/SilviaDias16/README.md

 ### Welcome to my portfolio!
-I've been a Technical Author for more than 17 years now, and had the pleasure of working for some great companies in FinTech domain.
+I've been a Technical Author for more than 17 years, and have had the pleasure of working for some great companies in FinTech domain.
 My goal is to ensure that the documentation I create is easy to understand and meets customer needs.

 Since most of my work as been under non-disclosure agreement, I am unable to share the actual work samples.
 However, I've created some samples for my portfolio purpose, which will give you an idea of my writing and documenting skills.